AndypSheridan/hyperCube/README.md

 * Thanks also to Codecademy which I used alongside to help reinforce my knowledge.
 * Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
 * A huge thank you to my partner Jess who is better at the game than me.
-* Thanks to my oldest son Arthur who said the game was too hard, but learned that perseverance at these pays off in the end.
+* Thanks to my oldest son Arthur who said the game was too hard, but learned that perseverance at these pays off in the end!